itsnoteasy/misc/README.md

 the io3360 zip is a through hole pcb and instructions designed in fritzing to convert the intellimouse optical 1.1 and wheel mouse optical to a pmw3360 by using the jkicklighter board on tindie and a teensy 2.0.
 It works fine as my daily driver although all it does is add weight.
 If you wanted to use the files a lighter approach would be to cut off the pcb in fritzing and add in wire holes, like how the ninox classic intellimouse is done on youtube.

+The buttons folder is a cut off version of the smt pcb for those who want a light weight through hole build.
+There are pads for optional 1206 size pullups.
+I haven't tested it but it's probably ok, and you can order it from the cheaper pcb companies as it was completed in kicad, so has no errors.

 the mouse8 folder is a work in progress similar project in kicad 6.0 nightly build using all surface mount parts, aiming for a lighter weight and lower cost.
 I uploaded the files so interested parties could submit bugfixes and comments. as of yet there are no successful builds, due to slow shipping times and tight budgets on my end.